 Many hours of study, lessons, and practice later, I am a better musician now than I have ever been; and, thanks to not playing consistently for a few years, I also have a valuable perspective in having to relearn everything I could once do with ease.

 Community orchestras, weddings, entertainment gigs, and quartets have made up the bulk of my playing over the last 10 years.
 Some of my favorite time was spent with Equinox Quartet, and working with the children of East County Youth Symphony.

 There’s something about the way they approach things – pure curiosity with no doubt that they can learn it – that keeps me coming back, and fuels my love of teaching.
-My goal for every student is to leave me having a strong understanding of theory, musicianship and desire to seek out more opportunities for growth.
-I work with each student to tailor a program specifically for their needs, from working through simple bowing mechanics issues to the psychology of performance.
+My goal for every student is to form a strong understanding of music theory, technical know-how, and musicianship – and seek out new learning opportunities.

 Each student is unique, with different challenges to overcome, and using a one-size fits all approach does not work.